ShahriarKh/html-scss-boilerplate/README.md

  UI External: http://localhost:3001
  -------------------------------------
 ```
+Localhost will be opened automatically for you.
+In case it didn't, manually enter the URL after `Local: `.
 You can stop the server with `ctrl + c` (in Windows).

 ## :iphone: Live Preview on Mobile and Other Devices
 To access your development server from another device (for example, your mobile), open the `External` url, not the `Local` one.
-> Make sure the devices are connected to the same network and `port 3000` (or any other port you use) is not blocked by your firewall!
+Make sure the devices are connected to the same network and `port 3000` (or any other port you use) is not blocked by your firewall!

 ## Build
 Ready to publish your work?
-Make sure server isn't running, then type `npm run build` in your terminal; This will create a folder called `build/` with minified css files and minified html files inside it.
+Make sure server isn't running, then type `npm run build` in your terminal; this will create a folder called `build/` with minified css files and minified html files inside it.
 Tamam!

+## Commands Explained
+You can run any of these commands as you wish:
+* `npm run css-scss:*`: Generates `css` from `scss` using node-sass without minification. (replace * with `dev` or `build`)
+* `npm run css-autoprefixer:*`: Automatically adds browser prefixes to css files (where needed) using PostCSS "autoprefixer" plugin. (replace * with `dev` or `build`)
+* `npm run css-nano`: Minifies css code using PostCSS "nano" plugin. (only works in `build` folder)

+To change server port, add `--port number` to the `server` command inside `package.json`.